apache/pdfbox/README.txt

    in your classpath.
 The easiest solution is to simply include the apache-pdfbox-x.x.x.jar in your classpath.

+3. You get text that has the correct characters, but in the wrong order.
+This mght be because you have not enabled sorting.
+The text in PDF files is stored in chunks and the chunks do not need to be stored in the order that they are displayed on a page.
+By default, PDFBox does not sort the text.
+Also, if you have text in a language that reads right to left (such as Arabic or Hebrew), make sure you have the ICU4J jar file in your classpath.
+This library is needed to properly hande right to left text.

 See the issue tracker at https://issues.apache.org/jira/browse/PDFBOX for the full list of known issues and requested features.